 The Listeners, my first book, won the 2014 Rethink New Novels Prize.
 It’s a novel set in the heart of Norfolk at the start of WWII, and is an elegiac tale about grief, love and loss – and how we try to make sense of existence through stories and memories.

+I’ve recently moved to just outside Edinburgh, having spent the previous two decades living in Norfolk.
+I have an MA in Creative Writing from the University of East Anglia and was the recipient of an Escalator Award from the National Centre for Writing.
 I have taught Creative Non-fiction for the National Centre for Writing (in conjunction with UEA) since 2020, and delivered occasional writing masterclasses for Arvon and the University of Cambridge’s Institute of Continuing Education.
+I also undertake occasional author mentoring and offer editorial feedback.

 I was the Director of the Wymondham Words literature festival from 2013–18.
 The 2018 Festival’s highlights included Rebecca Stott, Mark Cocker, Louis de Bernieres, Cathi Unsworth and Paul Willetts.
 Philip Hoare, one of my favourite non-fiction writers appeared in 2016, while previous year’s events featured Sarah Perry, George Szirtes, Richard Mabey, Rose Tremain and Patrick Barkham among many others.